 Discovery operation

-Discovery region
+Discovery phase

-It is region for discovering PD to discover other neighbour PD(s).
-The region size is unit(s) of hopping slot.
-Discovery region consists of multiple discovery slots.
+It is phase for discovering PD to discover other neighbour PD(s).
+The phase size is unit(s) of hopping slot.
+Discovery phase consists of multiple discovery slots.
 Discovering PD may be in different channel in each slot.